From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Methods

-\paragraph{Dataset and DAG construction.} We study DAG-structured reasoning using ProofWriter \citep{tafjord2021proofwriter}, a dataset of rule-based natural language inference pairs with interpretable proof structure.
-Each example (see Section~\ref{sec:proofwriter_example}) contains a theory (the set of true statements and rules) and a query (a statement whose truth value must be inferred from the theory), along with a proof that derives an answer via a sequence of rule applications.
-We build a DAG from each proof structure where nodes correspond to the proof’s statements (premises, intermediate conclusions, and the final answer), and each rule application contributes directed edges from its premise nodes to its conclusion node.
-For each node, we use the node’s statement text as its textual realization that is suitable for encoding by an LLM.
+We evaluate Reasoning DAG Probing across three reasoning settings: logical deduction, arithmetic word problems, and algorithmic code generation.
+We use ProofWriter \citep{tafjord2021proofwriter} as the primary benchmark for demonstrating the framework because its rule-based natural language inference examples provide explicit, interpretable proof structures.
+Each ProofWriter example (see Appendix~\ref{sec:proofwriter_example}) consists of a theory (true statements and rules), a query (a statement whose truth value is inferred from the theory), and a proof that derives the answer through rule applications.
+From each proof, we construct a DAG whose nodes are proof statements, including premises, intermediate conclusions, and the final answer, with directed edges from the premise nodes of each rule application to its conclusion node.
+We use each node's statement text as its textual realization for LLM encoding.

+To test whether the same framework extends beyond explicitly structured logical deduction, we also evaluate on GSM8K \citep{cobbe2021gsm8k}, a mathematical word-problem benchmark, and TACO \citep{li2023taco}, an algorithmic code-generation benchmark.
+For these settings, we construct task-specific reasoning DAGs from worked solutions and apply the same probing framework.
+Across these settings, we observe consistent trends for reasoning DAG reconstruction and generation-time recoverability.
+Dataset details are provided in Appendices~\ref{sec:gsm8k} and~\ref{sec:taco}.